-J. Level of care (LOC): The level of care an eligible recipient must meet to be eligible for the medically fragile program.

-K. Medically Fragile: a chronic physical condition, which results in a prolonged dependency on medical care for which daily skilled (nursing) intervention is medically necessary and is characterized by one or more of the following: a life threatening condition characterized by reasonable frequent periods of acute exacerbation which require frequent medical supervision, or physician consultation and which in the absence of such supervision or consultation would require hospitalization; a condition requiring frequent, time consuming administration of specialized treatments which are medically necessary; or dependence on medical technology such that without the technology a reasonable level of health could not be maintained; examples include but are not limited to ventilators, dialysis machines, enteral or parenteral nutrition support and supplemental oxygen.

-L. Medically Fragile Waiver (MFW): New Mexico's 1915 (c) HCBS program serving individuals diagnosed with a medically fragile condition prior to the age of 22 and a developmental disability or who are developmentally delayed or at risk for developmental delay and meet an ICF/IID level of care.

-M. Person centered planning: Addresses health and long-term services and support needs in an individualized manner that reflects the eligible recipient's preferences, strengths and goals.

-N. Recipient: Individual receiving waiver services.

-O. Waiver: A program in which the CMS has waived certain statutory requirements of the Social Security Act to allow states to provide an array of HCBS options as an alternative to providing long-term care services in an institutional setting.
+- J. Level of care (LOC): The level of care an eligible recipient must meet to be eligible for the medically fragile program. - K. Medically Fragile: a chronic physical condition, which results in a prolonged dependency on medical care for which daily skilled (nursing) intervention is medically necessary and is characterized by one or more of the following: a life threatening condition characterized by reasonable frequent periods of acute exacerbation which require frequent medical supervision, or physician consultation and which in the absence of such supervision or consultation would require hospitalization; a condition requiring frequent, time consuming administration of specialized treatments which are medically necessary; or dependence on medical technology such that without the technology a reasonable level of health could not be maintained; examples include but are not limited to ventilators, dialysis machines, enteral or parenteral nutrition support and supplemental oxygen. - L. Medically Fragile Waiver (MFW): New Mexico's 1915 (c) HCBS program serving individuals diagnosed with a medically fragile condition prior to the age of 22 and a developmental disability or who are developmentally delayed or at risk for developmental delay and meet an ICF/IID level of care. - M. Person centered planning: A service planning process that is directed and led by the recipient, with assistance as needed or desired from a representative or other persons of the recipient's choosing.
+Personcentered planning is designed to identify the strengths, capacities, preferences, needs, and desired outcomes of the recipient.
+The person-centered process is an ongoing process that enables and assists the recipient to identify and access a personalized mix of paid and non-paid services and supports that assists him or her to achieve personally defined outcomes in the community. - N. Recipient: Individual receiving waiver services. - O. Waiver: A program in which the CMS has waived certain statutory requirements of the Social Security Act to allow states to provide an array of HCBS options as an alternative to providing long-term care services in an institutional setting.